EmailVerify/email-verify/README.md

 0.1.0 -> 0.1.1   : fones fixed a typo for the fqdn parameter and added some logging

 0.1.1 -> 0.2.0   : provide banner object in callback, use more actual dependencies, properly call mocha for unit tests

+0.2.0 -> 0.2.1   : derain adding a return code, robert-irribarren adding try-again / fixes, bryant1410 fixing markdown thanks all! sorry for the late merges!